-Laura Bourgeau-Chavez, a researcher at Michigan Tech Research Institute, was familiar with the problem.
+Laura Bourgeau-Chavez, a researcher at Michigan Tech Research Institute (MTRI), was familiar with the problem.
 She said, “In the past, the United States and Canada have had to patch different maps together.”
 Bourgeau-Chavez uses satellite data to study land cover, and thought she could develop a way to map Great Lakes wetlands.
 Armed with satellite imagery, hip waders, and a bit of serendipity, she and her team hoped to produce consistent and accurate maps of the entire basin.

 Where land meets water

 Wetlands are places where land is permanently or seasonally saturated with water, forming a distinct ecosystem that is both aquatic and land-based.
 Although wetlands may exist wherever water collects, they often border rivers and lakes, creating spongy coastlines astir with fish, birds, and the drone of mosquitoes and dragonflies.